Flutter-13Aprill/Learning-App-UI/README.md

 <img src="./vkf3sehb.png"
 style="width:6.69297in;height:6.67888in" />

-Introduction
+📘 Introduction

-In this project, you will design and develop a Learning App UI in Flutter.
-This app will allow users to explore online courses, sign up, and view course details.
-The main focus is on creating an engaging, well-structured user interface with multiple screens.
+This project showcases the design and development of a Learning App UI using Flutter.
+The app lets users browse online courses, sign up, and view course details.
+The primary focus is on building a clean, user-friendly, and engaging multi-screen interface.

+🚀 Features
-📱 Core Screens to Implement:
+🖥️ Core Screens

-✅ Splash Screen – Displays
+🎬 Splash Screen

-the app logo.
+Displays the app logo on launch.

-✅ Onboarding Screens – Three
+📖 Onboarding Screens
-intro screens guiding users about the app.
-✅ Login & Sign-Up Screens – Allow users to register and log in.

-✅ Home Screen – Displays user info, course categories, and available courses.
+Three introduction screens that explain the app’s purpose.

+Motivational messages to encourage learning anytime, anywhere.

+🔐 Login Screen

+Login with email and password.

+Option to log in via social platforms (e.g., Facebook, Instagram).

+📝 Sign-Up Screen

+Register with name, email, and password.

+🏠 Home Screen

+Shows user profile information.

+Displays course categories (e.g., #CSS, #UX, #Swift, #UI).

+Lists available courses with details like duration and price.

-✅ Course Details Screen –
+📚 Course Details Screen

+Displays detailed course info, including description and price.

-Shows course description, price, and an "Add to Cart" button.
+"Add to Cart" functionality.

+✨ Smooth UI

+Clean and attractive user interface for an enjoyable experience.

 🎨 Figma UI: